The action takes place in Catfish Row, a tenement neighbourhood of Charleston, South Carolina, in the 1920s.

 Scene 1 A summer evening

 The inhabitants of Catfish Row are relaxing after a day’s work.
-One of them plays a blues on a piano and others gradually join in.
 Clara sings a lullaby to her baby.
 The drug-dealer Sporting Life, Clara’s husband Jake, and some of the other men are playing craps under the disapproving eye of the religious Serena.
 Jake sings a lullaby of his own to the baby.

 Robbins’s widow Serena leads the mourners at her husband’s funeral.
 A collection is being taken to meet the cost of the burial.
-Porgy and Bess enter, and Bess offers Serena a contribution which she refuses thinking it must be Crown’s money.
-The money is accepted when it is explained that it is Porgy’s.
+Porgy and Bess enter, and Bess offers Serena a contribution which at first she refuses thinking it must be Crown’s money.
+It is accepted when it is explained that it is Porgy’s.

 The proceedings are interrupted by the arrival of police officers, who at first accuse Peter the Honeyman of the murder.
 Fearing what might happen, he tells them that Crown was responsible but is himself promptly arrested as a ‘material witness’.